Agency for Defense Technology: Command, Coordination, and Limitation

-In accordance with Ministry of Defense Decree No. 1/2024, despite being formally an agency reported directly to the Minister of Defense by the Ministry of Defense structure, BPKTP activities is under monitoring and supervision of Sub-directorate of Defense Research and Development Planning of the General Directorate II (Defense Planning)'s Directorate of Defense Development and Planning.
-The research outputs of BPKTP must fulfilled Ministry of Defense's standards, which regulated by Section of Defense Worthiness, Research, and Codification of the Sub-directorate Defense Methods and Systems, General Directorate IV (Defense Power)'s Directorate of Materiel.
+In accordance with Ministry of Defense Decree No. 30/2025, despite being formally an agency reported directly to the Minister of Defense by the Ministry of Defense structure, Batekhan activities is under monitoring and supervision of Sub-directorate of Defense Research and Development Planning, Directorate of Defense Development Planning, General Directorate II (Defense Planning) of the Ministry of Defense.
+The research outputs of Batekhan must fulfilled Ministry of Defense's standards, which regulated by Sub-directorate of Defense Material Development, Directorate of Material, General Directorate IV (Defense Power) of the Ministry of Defense.